 Welcome

 Bushwacker Basenjis originated in England and moved to Ontario, Canada in June 2009.
 Four Basenjis made the trip, three generations of the Bushwacker family that began in 1988 when I acquired my first Basenji.
 The first Canadian Bushwacker litter was born in November 2009 and has been very successful, with all four becoming AKC champions, one an American Grand Ch, and the three that live in Canada are also Canadian champions.
 This puts their dam Tara on the BCOA Brood Bitch Honor Roll.
-Not to be outdone, her daughter Figo, who also made the trip from England, currently has 5 AKC champions under her belt, one a GCh in both the US and Canada.
-This will also put her on the BCOA Brood Bitch Honor Roll.
+Not to be outdone, her daughter Figo, who also made the trip from England, is also on the BCOA Honor Roll, with 5 AKC champions under her belt, one a GCh in both the US and Canada.

 About me